AudreyGermain/Game-Recommendation-System/README.md

 In order to come up with a rating system (since the user dataset has implicit data), we decided to use the distributions of hours played for each game with the EM algorithm rather than using percentiles.

-For our recommender system, because users can refund the games if they play less than 2 hours, hours of games less then 2 hours are not considered.
 We create the rating system based on the distribution of hours played, this for each game available in the user dataset.
 We use 5 groups (equivalent to a 5 stars rating system) in order to define a rating users would give to a game they played based on the amount of hours each one played each game relative to that of everyone else.

-Folllowing codes is to show the plot of games hours throgh EM algorithm.
+Steam allows users to refund games they played for less than 2 hours.
+We decided to consider this fact for our recommender system.
+Thus, user-item interactions with less than 2 hours are not considered.

+The following code is used to plot the EM algorithm output for a given game.
 ```python
 #EM Algorithm based on raw data
 def game_hrs_density(GAME, nclass, print_vals=True):